-Our Group has entered into three transactions with connected persons of the Company, namely (i) the transactions with Maysun Jewellery Manufacturing Company Limited with respect to the provision of registered office and correspondence address services to the Company and Hing Ming Gondola (HK) Company Limited; (ii) the transactions with Mr. Au Cho Wah with respect to the provision of examination and testing services for suspended working platforms as a Competent Examiner to our Group; and (iii) the transaction with Harvest Team International Limited with respect to the purchase of consumable material.
-Details of such transactions are set out in the section headed "Connected Transactions" in the Prospectus and note 27 to the consolidated financial statements.
-As disclosed in the Prospectus and note 27 to the consolidated financial statements, such transactions constitute de minimis continuing connected transactions and are fully exempt from the reporting, announcement, annual review and independent shareholders' approval requirements under Chapter 20 of the GEM Listing Rules.
+Our Group has entered into two transactions with connected persons of the Company, namely (i) the transactions with Maysun Jewellery Manufacturing Company Limited with respect to the provision of registered office and correspondence address services to the Company and Hing Ming Gondola (HK) Company Limited; and (ii) the transactions with Mr. Au Cho Wah with respect to the provision of examination and testing services for suspended working platforms as a Competent Examiner to our Group.
+Details of such transactions are set out in the section headed "Connected Transactions" in the Prospectus and note 26 to the consolidated financial statements.
+As disclosed in the Prospectus, such transactions constitute de minimis continuing connected transactions and are fully exempt from the reporting, announcement, annual review and independent shareholders' approval requirements under Chapter 20 of the GEM Listing Rules.